egstar/alx-low_level_programming/0x00-hello_world/README.md

 	- Create a script to compile c file and get output as csifun

 - Task 4
-	- Create an executable file that prints out a string with return(0)
+	- Create an executable file that prints out a string using puts function with return(0)

+- Task 5
+	- Create an exectuable file that prints out a string using printf function with return(0)